3 Marketing Tips we Learned from the Friday the 13th Franchise

 Unluckily, there’s no 13th part to the franchise – at least not until 2019.
 However, we have some good news!
 If you have been running into some machete-wielding marketing monsters of your own, we are here to help.

-To avail of the offer simply fill in the contact form from the link below before midnight of Friday the 13.
+To avail of the offer simply fill in the contact form from the link below.
 Enter the code FRIDAY13 in the comments section.